Yasushi Kanda

-Yasushi Kanda (神田 裕之, Kanda Yasushi) is a Japanese wrestler currently performing for the Dragon Gate wrestling promotion in Japan.
+Yasushi Kanda (神田 裕之, Kanda Yasushi) is a Japanese professional wrestler currently performing for the Dragon Gate wrestling promotion in Japan.
 He is considered one of Toryumon's greatest heel characters, and was a founding member of the M2K stable.
 In his pre-injury days, he was famous for his mohawk hairstyle.

 Professional wrestling career

 Early years

 Kanda was trained by Ultimo Dragon as a second term student.
 Shortly after debuting, he allied with Susumu Mochizuki.
 He would win the Young Dragons Cup, and the IWRG Intercontinental Tag Team Titles along with Susumu Mochizuki.
 Debuting in Toryumon Japan, Kanda and Susumu Mochizuki proved a disruptive heel presence.
 They were accepted into heel stable Crazy Max, but turned on them later that same night.
 Crazy Max retaliated by hog tying them with the ring ropes and beating them with baseball bats.
 They were saved by Masaaki Mochizuki.
 Although Susumu Mochizuki was thankful for the assist, Kanda was not, and he and Masaaki exchanged words.
 He would then wrestle Masaaki to a 20-minute draw.
 Having earned respect for each other, the stable M2K was formed.
 The stable's names was based on the last names of the members, two Mochizuki's (M2) and Kanda (K).
 Kanda was known for his trademark Mohawk hairstyle.

 M2K feuded with Crazy Max, forcing it to turn face against its will.
 Kanda, Masaaki Mochizuki and Susumu Mochizuki would win the UWA World Trios Tag Titles.
 M2K would continue its successful ways.
 Kanda, however, suffered a legitimate neck injury on October 10, 2001, after taking a back-to-belly piledriver from Genki Horiguchi that displaced his neck vertebrae.
 He shifted over to a referee job.